-Unaccountable worker dataveillance by platform companies has also come under the scanner.
-For instance, the international trade union UNIGLOBAL has come out with a set of principles for workers' data privacy and protection, contextualizing the interpretation of sensitive personal data, informed consent, and the right to explanation, in the employment relationship (UNIGLOBAL, 2019).
+privacy and protection, contextualizing the interpretation of sensitive personal data, informed consent, and the right to explanation, in the employment relationship (UNIGLOBAL, 2019).
 Governments must work to ensure these rights in the employment relationship.

 As far as actions at the national level are concerned, there have been some noteworthy developments in the EU and China in recent months.
 In April 2019, the European Parliament approved a new set of rules to protect gig economy workers.
 The new legislation targets workers in atypical, non-standard jobs of the gig economy by covering all individuals who meet the threshold of working three hours per week and 12 hours per four weeks on average.
 These rules provide protections such as transparency about the terms of the employment contract, minimum level of predictability about working hours, right to turn down an assignment without penalization and prohibition of exclusivity clauses (European Parliament, 2019).
-In February 2019, the Ministry of Human Resources and Social Security, China, announced its plans to introduce legislative guarantees for 'new economy' workers, Worker rights in the platform economy must be futureproofed through a renegotiated social contract

-The development injustice stemming from the culture of data extractivism must be urgently addressed such as those in ride-hailing and food delivery sectors.
+In February 2019, the Ministry of Human Resources and Social Security, China, announced its plans to introduce legislative guarantees for 'new economy' workers, such as those in ride-hailing and food delivery sectors.
 It has also censured platform companies for failing to provide worker insurance (Technode, 2019).

-As platformization unfolds, worker rights will need a back-to-thebasics policy imagination.
+As platformization unfolds, worker rights will need a back-to-the-basics policy imagination.
 Today, we are witness to emerging platform models in sectors like agriculture that traditionally in large parts of the Global South have been managed as family owned enterprises, providing livelihood subsistence.
 In the Asia-Pacific for instance, 80 percent of the food production in the region comes from 420 million small family farms mainly managed by women.
-Laws and policies will need to provide a future proof response to a steadily platformizing economy, one that will allow for a renegotiated social contract empowering for workers.
+Laws and policies will need to provide a future proof response to a steadily platformizing economy, one that will allow for a renegotiated social contract empowering for workers (See Figure 7).